xiangxiang3451/EMMOApp/README.md

 ------

-Development of an Android application using neural networks for comparative analysis of the emotions of children and adults
+An Android application developed using the Flutter framework and Firebase database to record and improve user mood.

 **Read this in other languages: [English](README.md), [中文](README_zh.md).**